 Jill has developed a course in “death notification” that she teaches at North Las Vegas Fire Department, Clark County Fire Department, and Las Vegas Fire and Rescue.
 In addition to the work she does through TIP, she is also employed as an investigator for the Clark County Office of the Coroner and Medical Examiner’s Office where she is able to see tragedy from the perspective of an emergency responder and put the skills she teaches into action on scenes of death as well as in delivering death notifications.
 She holds her certification for this work as a Diplomate through the American Board of Medicolegal Death Investigators.

-Valor is focused on cleanup and remediation of unattended deaths, suicides, crime scenes across the nation, with Texas offices in Houston, Dallas, and Austin.
+Valor is focused on cleanup and remediation of unattended deaths, suicides, and crime scenes across the nation, with an office in Las Vegas, Nevada.